creafrog/nodezero/doc/about.md

    * [Sovereign](https://github.com/al3x/sovereign) - A set of Ansible playbooks to build and maintain your own private cloud: email, calendar, contacts, file sync, IRC bouncer, VPN, and more.
    * [FreedomBox](https://wiki.debian.org/FreedomBox/) - The FreedomBox Project is a community project to develop, design and promote personal servers running free software for private, personal, communications.
      * https://wiki.debian.org/FreedomBox/LeavingTheCloud
+   * [streisand](https://github.com/jlund/streisand) - Streisand sets up a new server running L2TP/IPsec, OpenSSH, OpenVPN, Shadowsocks, Stunnel, and a Tor bridge.
+It also generates custom configuration instructions for all of these services
    * [Syncloud](http://syncloud.org/raspberrypi.html) - Build your own online storage on a Raspberry Pi
    * [Piratebox](http://piratebox.aod-rpg.de/dokuwiki/doku.php) - a self-contained mobile communication and file sharing device.
 Simply turn it on to transform any space into a free and open communications and file sharing network
    * [Personal Clouds](http://personal-clouds.org/wiki/Main_Page)